Affair Recovery

 Even though you may feel shame, anger or hurt right now and question your future together, if you and your partner are both willing to heal and forgive, affair recovery is possible.
 With guidance, support and thoughtful communication, you and your partner can heal from infidelity.

-If you have children or if you still really love your partner and want to save your relationship, you need to talk through your feelings.
 Although some sessions may be painful, I provide a nonjudgmental, safe space for you and your partner to openly discuss the deeper issues that led to the affair.
 These honest conversations often result in new understanding and deeper empathy toward each other.
 The newfound capacity for open communication becomes a healing force as you and your partner learn to voice and listen to each other’s respective needs.
 And, if you are both committed to doing the work, anything is possible.

 Affair Recovery Counseling Can Help You Heal